History of Colombia (1930–1946): Economic crisis (1928–1933)

-Liberal republic
+Liberal republic (1930–1946)

 The Colombian government came from a long period of being conservative until the year 1930.
 This year in the elections, the liberal party started to take control.
 A period of social, political, and economic controversy was about to begin.
 The growing economic crisis and the way the conservative government handled the country's problems made them lose many followers, therefore losing their next elections.
 The most noticeable and immediate change was the sudden deterioration of the country's public order.
 Colombia also suffered a period of violence, not only with the internal conflicts but also with other countries.
 The violent issues and the global economic crisis were what were shouting for a new regimen.

 The United States was not only providing investment; it was also producing internal violence.
 One example is how United Fruit Company could manipulate the government and reach what they wanted no matter the cost.
 It started when the company complains to the government that the workers were refusing to do their jobs because they were on strike.
-The government ordered the military to go to where they were and threaten the workers they would shoot if they didn't work.
+The government ordered the military to go to where they were and threaten the workers they would shoot if they did not work.
 The workers refused to work, and there was when the military killed approximately 3000.
 Another violence problem in Colombia during the liberal party period was how the guerrilla groups started to form.
 This was created because the liberals were protecting themselves from the conservatives; this was a bipartisan violent problem.

-When the liberals took over the government, one of Colombia's major problems was that they hadn't been in control for almost half a century.
-Part of the problem was that the liberals still accused the conservatives of things that were already left in the past and weren't relevant in the present.
+When the liberals took over the government, one of Colombia's major problems was that they had not been in control for almost half a century.
+Part of the problem was that the liberals still accused the conservatives of things that were already left in the past and were not relevant in the present.
 This was a real big issue because many ideas and situations had already changed or disappeared with the conservative government.
-A fact worth mentioning, the loyalty of liberalism ideas wasn't based on what each person believes, but it was more an obligation that came from many years back, in other words, inherited hatred.
+A fact worth mentioning, the loyalty of liberalism ideas was not based on what each person believes, but it was more an obligation that came from many years back, in other words, inherited hatred.
 Even though these problems did affect the relationship between these two parties, the government included some conservative members in the cabinet to make the transition easier.
 This would make the overall government ideas liberals but would also have some conservative influences.